How to open a Wise account in Malaysia [2025]

 What do I need to open a Wise account?

 You can open a Wise Malaysia account entirely from your computer or smart device.
-To open a Wise account you’ll need to have the following:
+With Wise, register for an account using the following:

-Wise can accept a range of documents to verify customers’ identity and address - all you’ll need to do is to take a quality image of the documents you’re using, and upload them within the Wise app.
+Wise can accept a range of documents to verify customers’ identity and address - you’ll need to take a quality image of the documents you’re using, and upload them within the Wise app.
+You’ll then simply need to snap a selfie and upload that following the on screen instructions.

-Generally if you’re a Malaysian citizen all you’ll need is your MyKad.
-Malaysian foreign residents may need to provide a few more documents - but if you have any problems you can simply reach out to the Wise team using the chat feature to get advice.
+Generally if you’re a Malaysian citizen all you’ll need is your MyKad, passport or local driving license.
+Malaysian foreign residents may need to provide a passport and a visa document - but if you have any problems you can simply reach out to the Wise team using the chat feature to get advice.

 Here are some common examples of the documents used to prove your ID and address when getting verified with Wise: